by Matt Slick

 - Heb.
 1:8, "But of the Son He says, “Thy throne, O God, is forever and ever..."

-Jesus is the second person of the Trinity.
-He is the Word that became flesh and dwelt among us.
+Jesus is the second person of the Trinity which is the Christian teaching that there is only one God in existence and he is comprised of three persons: the Father, the Son, and the Holy Spirit.
+Biblically, Jesus s the Word that became flesh and dwelt among us.

 Because the word was with God and was God and became flesh, we then state that Jesus has two natures: divine and human.
-Therefore, Christianity teaches that Jesus is both God and man at the same time.
-The reason that he is God in flesh is because only God can atone for our sins; we can't do it on our own because we are finite, sinful beings and we cannot please an infinitely holy God.
-Jesus had to be a man to be able to die for humanity.
+This is called the hypostatic union.
+Therefore, Jesus is both God and man at the same time.
+The reason that he is God in flesh is because only God can atone for our sins.
+We can't do it on our own because we are finite, sinful beings and we cannot please an infinitely holy God.
+Also, Jesus had to be a man to be able to die for humanity.
 This means that Jesus took our place on the cross; that is, He took our place and suffered the wrath of God the Father.
 If you trust in what Christ has done, then you will be saved from the righteous judgment of God.
-More on that next.

 God is infinitely holy, sinless, and just.
 When we sin, when we do something contrary to God's will, then we have offended God.
 Since He is infinite, our offense against Him takes on an infinite quality -- because of who we have offended: an infinite God.
 Since no person can please an infinite God (because we are finite and sinners) then the only one left to remove our sins is God Himself.
 Therefore, Jesus is God in flesh, the one who died on the cross, bore our sin in his body (1 Pet.
 2:24), and physically rose from the dead.

 Jesus is still a man